-The Company's current strategy does not include ESG matters.
-In its activities, the Company places great emphasis on employee matters, respect for their rights, care about working conditions and equal opportunities for employee development.
-At the same time, it is the intention of the Company's Management Board to consider ESG matters when working on details of the Company's current strategy.
+The Group's current strategy does not include ESG matters.
+In its activities, the Group places great emphasis on employee matters, respect for their rights, care about working conditions and equal opportunities for employee development.
+At the same time, it is the intention of the Group's Management Board to consider ESG matters when working on details of the Group's current strategy.

 1.4.
-In order to ensure proper communication with stakeholders on the adopted business strategy, the Company publishes on its website information about its strategic direction and measurable goals objectives, including in particular long-term goals, planned activities and progress vs goals, using financial and non-financial metrics.
+In order to ensure proper communication with stakeholders on the adopted business strategy, the Group publishes on its website information about its strategic direction and measurable goals objectives, including in particular long-term goals, planned activities and progress vs goals, using financial and non-financial metrics.

-Information on the Company's strategy is published on the Company's website.
-The Company plans to publish on its website information on the progress towards implementation of its strategic goals.
-The principle followed because the Company's current strategy does not include the FSG matters.
+Information on the Group's strategy is published on the Company's website.
+The Group plans to publish on its website information on the progress towards implementation of its strategic goals.
+The principle followed because the Group's current strategy does not include the ESG matters.

 1.4.1.
-Explain how climate change considerations are integrated into the decision-making processes of the company and its group entities, highlighting the resulting risks;
+Explain how climate change considerations are integrated into the decision-making processes of the company and its Group entities, highlighting the resulting risks;

-The Company's strategy does not include references to climate change considerations, although the Company publishes in its financial reports basic metrics concerning the environmental impact of its business.
-It is the intention of the Company's Management Board to consider ESG matters when working on details of the Company's current strategy.
+The Group's strategy does not include references to climate change considerations, although the Group publishes in its financial reports basic metrics concerning the environmental impact of its business.
+At the same time, it is the intention of the Group's Management Board to consider ESG matters when working on details of the Group's current strategy.